 High-Pressure Ball Valves

-High-pressure ball valves are designed to withstand extremely high fluid pressures, often about 500-700 bars.
+High-pressure ball valves are designed to withstand extremely high fluid pressures, typically ranging from 500 to 700 bars.
 When the valve is larger, it can tolerate less pressure, and vice versa.
 These valves are highly durable and are utilized in pipe systems with uniformly high pressure.
-If it is a manual valve, turn the lever 90 degrees to make it work.
-However, if it is motorized, it will activate with an electric signal.
+If it is a manual valve, turn the lever 90 degrees to activate it.
+However, if it is motorized, it will activate in response to an electric signal.

 These valves are manufactured from materials like carbon steel and stainless steel 316.
 Or more durable materials, such as Duplex, for pieces like the stem, ball, and seat rings.
 This allows the valve to handle high pressure and the maximum torque the actuator can provide.